On Arrangements of Pseudohyperplanes: pseudo-hyperplane Arrangements

-Throughout this section we fix an arbitrary simple oriented matroid $\L$ of rank $l-1$, let $\A$ and $c\A$ denote the corresponding arrangements of pseudospheres (in $S^{l-1}$) and pseudohyperplanes (in $\R^l$) respectively.
-Our aim is to construct a connected subspace of $\R^{2l}$ and then show that it has the homotopy type of a simplicial complex that is determined by the oriented matroid.
+From now on we fix an arbitrary simple oriented matroid $\L$ of rank $l$, let $\A$ and $c\A$ denote the corresponding arrangements of pseudospheres (in $S^{l-1}$) and pseudo-hyperplanes (in $\R^l$) respectively.
+Our aim is to construct a connected subspace of $\R^{2l}$ and show that it has the homotopy type of a simplicial complex that is determined by the oriented matroid.